jasonsbarr/SimplyJavaScript/README.md

         -   Void functions
         -   Functions that return a value
         -   Pure vs. impure functions
-    -   Function evaluation & execution
+    -   Function evaluation & the call stack
     -   Functions as values
         -   Passing functions
         -   Functions as object methods
+        -   Functions, objects, and `.bind`
     -   Functions: more to come

 3. Elements of programming: control flow